 The emergency after-hours hotline number is 9-1-1.
 The Emergency Services Operator will direct your call.

 Provides employment services including assessment, employment planning, job readiness classes, workfare, job placement, and case management for Temporary Assistance applicants and recipients.

-In addition to the services offered at our Main Street office, we also offer a Welfare to Work office located at 171 Front Street in Binghamton.
-Co-located with the Broome County Office of Employment and Training, New York State Department of Labor and the Broome County Daycare Unit we strive to connect all Temporary Assistance applicants and recipients with employment opportunities to help them obtain and maintain self-sufficiency.
+Employment services are offered at our Main Street office.
+We strive to connect all Temporary Assistance applicants and recipients with employment opportunities to help them obtain and maintain self-sufficiency.